What is the CPA?

 When are classes held?

-Classes meet one evening per week on Mondays, 6:30pm-8:30pm for thirteen weeks.
-Classes are held two times each year in the spring and fall.
+Classes meet one evening per week on Tuesdays, 6:30pm-8:30pm for twelve weeks.
+Classes are held once a year in the spring.

 Do I have to pay for classes?